Spin bond order driven by extended repulsive interactions in doped graphene: Analysis of SBO and SDW phases

 The band structure of the \emph{half-metallic} nature has been found in the previous study on the collinear SDW\cite{ref18}.
 Namely, spin-down electrons have gapless excitations, but spin-up electrons are fully gapped, which leads to a metal of spin-down electrons and an insulator of spin-up electrons.
-In contrast to this, both electrons have gapless excitations in our result.
+In contrast with this, both electrons have gapless excitations in our result, as shown in Figs. \ref{fig4} and \ref{fig5}.
 More precisely, for both cases of the SDW and the SBO, spin-up electrons have the Fermi surface with three hole-pockets at the ${\bf{M}}$ points, while spin-down electrons have three hole-pockets at ${\bf{M}}$ and an electron-pocket at the ${\bf{\Gamma}}$ point.
-Thus, the half-metallic state was not found in this work, which is attributed to the presence of the hopping parameter $t_3$.
-If it is absent, the results of Ref. \cite{ref18} would be reproduced for the collinear SDW.
+Thus, the half-metallic state was not found in this work.